||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture|

-VINCENT "VINNY" T. PETRARCA (1972-)
+VINCENT THOMAS "VINNY" PETRARCA (1972-)

 Petrarca was born in Brooklyn NY and went to high school in Charlotte.
 He interned at Gunn Hardaway then attended the NCSU College of Design, receiving a BEDA in 1994 and Bachelors of Architecture in 1999.
 He worked for Frank Harmon from 1993 to 2003 and left to start Tonic Design and Tonic Construction with Charles Holden and Heather Washburn.
 Tonic became a leading North Carolina design-build firm with many design awards.

-2004 - The Petrarca House, aka Honeymoon Cottage, overlooking Crabtree Creek, 4219 Arbutus Drive, Raleigh.
+2004 - The Petrarca House, aka Honeymoon Cottage, overlooking Crabtree Creek, 4219C Arbutus Drive, Raleigh.
 1700 square feet.
-Cost: an amazing $140,000.
+Cost: an amazingly low $140,000.
 The sleek, modern kitchen was constructed for about $1700, using an IKEA cabinet system and concrete and Galvalume steel countertops.
 Won an AIANC Award and a SARC Award.
 Featured in the November/December 2003 issue of DWELL as well as on the cover of 25 Houses Under 1500 Square Feet.
 Photos by James West.
 Sold in 2011 to Heather Cross.

 2006 - The John and Molly Chiles Residence, 4217 Laurel Ridge Drive, Raleigh.
 3,800 square feet on 1.83 acres.
 Petrarca and Charles Holden designed this unique home on the steel frame of a previous residence left in disrepair for 15 years.
 James Franklin Taylor, a product design graduate of the NCSU School of Design, built the original frame and house in the 1970’s with his buddy Ligon Flynn.
 Taylor constantly changed things, taking apart whole sections and rebuilding (top photo).
 He even had a room like a hovercraft that would "float" around the steel frame.
 Most of the time, however, the house was in tarps.
 It was constantly under construction from Taylor's tinkering.
 Taylor decided to move to the Bahamas and lived in a Frank Harmon house.
 After Taylor's death, his wife sold the land to the Chiles.
 Petrarca did the construction.
 Structural Engineer, Richard Kaydos-Daniels.
 Second photo by Leilani Carter.
 Other photos by James West.

 2006 - The Kevin and Melissa Collins Residence, 3920 Woodbine Road, Raleigh.
 3814 square feet on 2.15 acres.
 Won an AIA Triangle award in 2007.
 Structural Engineer, Richard Kaydos-Daniels.
-For sale in 2013.

 2008 - The Doug and Ann Sharpe Renovation, 401 Silver Hill Road, Concord MA.
 Built by SD Fitzgerald of Concord.
 The principal architect was Heather Washburn.
 Robby Johnston was a project designer.
 A renovation and reorganization of a 1960's house, bottom photo.
 Top three photos by Anton Grassl/Esto.